Engee documentation

 }

-To get the executable from the source code, which is in the file hello.c, just run the following command:
+To get an executable file from the source code that is in the file hello.c, it is enough to execute the following command:

 In [ ]: